Fairfield College: History

 The eighth principal was Ashley Brown, who had been deputy principal under Caroline Bennett.
 He was acting principal for a term but carried out a number of critical reforms such as re-establishing a coherent deans system and making some staffing decisions resulting in a more positive atmosphere in the school.
-He stayed briefly to assist the ninth principal, Julie Small(2007-2011) who was selected by a new board of trustees, guided by Dennis Finn, a commissioner from the New Zealand Ministry of Education.
+He stayed briefly to assist the ninth principal, Julie Small(2007–2011) who was selected by a new board of trustees, guided by Dennis Finn, a commissioner from the New Zealand Ministry of Education.
 She had a reputation for rapidly improving National Certificate of Educational Achievement(NCEA) results at her previous school, Rodney College in Wellsford.

-In June 2011 Fairfield College made news headlines again due to a prank played 2 years earlier.
-In May 2009 some one had sprayed six phallic shapes into the grass with weedkiller.
+In June 2011 Fairfield College made news headlines again due to a prank played two years earlier.
+In May 2009 someone had sprayed six phallic shapes into the grass with weedkiller.
 As the grass died these shapes became visible.
 These images were then captured by satellite and published on Google Earth.
 These images were then republished by media around the world.
 Sometime before February 2015, however, the phallic images disappeared from Google Maps and the Google Earth software.

 Richard Crawford was appointed principal for the start of the 2012 year.